 When a calf is about six-months old, it weighs about 500 lbs.
 From zero to six months, calves drink their mother’s milk.
 At six-months of age, we wean the calf from the mother’s milk and they start to eat grass.
-The reason for this is because at six-months the calf is able to effectively convert grass to nutrients (more on this later).
+The reason for this is because at six-months the calf is able to effectively convert grass to nutrients (more on this below).

-Let’s talk about the calves (the babies)
+The calves (the babies)

 The calves stay with their moms for about six months, and then they’re weaned.
 There are two big reasons this happens at six months of age.
 First, at six months the mother no longer produces milk.
 Second, at the beginning of a calf’s life he needs his mother’s milk for nutrients.
 However, as he grows, he slowly starts to get more nutrients from the grass verses milk.
 At 6 months, the calf can convert grass to nutrients, and he will grow and gain muscle from the grass’s nutrients.

-On our farm, once the calf is six months, we have to make a decision on our next step and it’s typically one of three paths.
+On our farm, once the calf is about six months, we have to make a decision on our next step and it’s typically one of three paths.
 We can either 1) sell them to a cattle sale barn, 2) keep them for future Clover Meadows Beef sales, or 3) keep them to be future breeding cows (the Mom cows) at our farm.

 Another big reason is because lower levels of testosterone in beef leads to higher quality grades and more consistent tenderness and marbling in beef.
 When testosterone is present in bull meat, the beef’s taste and flavor changes and becomes more gamey.

-Bulls (the Dads):
+Bulls (the dads)

+Perhaps the biggest difference between a bull and steer is when it comes to breeding.
 Bulls have a very specific job and it comes around two times a year – when we let them in the field with the cows.
 ‘Nuff said!

 Also, 65% of the genetic makeup of a calf comes from the bull, not the cow.
 Therefore, if we want a calf that has leaner meat, we will let a leaner bull be in the field with those cows.

 Do you want to learn more about beef?
-Here are a few other beef posts and recipes you may like.
-Plus, we have an entire ebook about beef that goes through purchasing and preparing beef from a farmers perspective.
+Join our weekly e-newsletter where we share farm happenings, recipes and beef availability.
+Sign-up and get a cheat sheet with 9-must-ask questions before buying beef directly from a farmer.
+Or, we have an entire ebook about beef that goes through purchasing and preparing beef from a cattle farmers perspective.